 - All-purpose / everyday use ($6 – $10 per stem): Look for something like the Schott Zwiesel Tritan Forte line.
 Even though they’re constructed of lead-free crystal, titanium insures they are highly resistant to breakage, chipping or clouding (and IWA is currently featuring value packs: 8 for the price of 6!)

 - Mid-range / weekly or monthly use ($10 to $50 per stem) thinner enhances wines, and the refined look and feel of the Spiegelau Vino Grande sprinkles guests with snowflakes of TLC.

 - Love super-premium, aged wines for special occasions ($50+ per stem)?
-Two IWA favorites in this category are the mouth-blown Riedel Sommeliers line or the Schott Zwiesel Air Sense line.
+Two IWA favorites in this category are the mouth-blown Riedel Sommeliers line.